 Collaborative care is an integrated care model that has been tested in over 80 randomized control trials.
-While it has not specifically been shown to reduce suicide, studies have confirmed the benefits of collaborative care for people with risk factors for suicide, namely depression and anxiety.303 Under this model, traditional primary care is integrated with a team comprised of a care coordinator and a specialty behavioral health provider.304 This team collaborates to create a holistic plan for the person based on best practices, client-directed goals, and the monitoring of those goals, making adjustments as needed when progress is stalled.
+While it has not specifically been shown to reduce suicide, studies have confirmed the benefits of collaborative care for people with risk factors for suicide, namely depression and anxiety.
+Under this model, traditional primary care is integrated with a team comprised of a care coordinator and a specialty behavioral health provider.
+This team collaborates to create a holistic plan for the person based on best practices, client-directed goals, and the monitoring of those goals, making adjustments as needed when progress is stalled.
 Two landmark studies demonstrate reduced suicidal ideation using collaborative interventions for older adults experiencing depression.
-The Prevention of Suicide in Primary Care Elderly: Collaborative Trial reduced suicidal ideation and depression among older adults through a collaborative approach between a person, a primary care physician, and a health specialist, such as a nurse, social worker, or mental health provider.305 Second, the Improving Mood-Promoting Access to Collaborative Treatment approach involves collaboratively developing a care plan - with input from the person, primary care provider, care manager, and consulting psychiatrist - to reduce depression and suicidal ideation in older adults.
-Evaluation of this model demonstrated significant decreases in depression and suicidal ideation, in addition to improved functional and quality of life outcomes.306
+The Prevention of Suicide in Primary Care Elderly: Collaborative approach between a person, a primary care physician, and a health specialist, such as a nurse, social worker, or mental health provider.
+Second, the Improving Mood-Promoting Access to Collaborative Treatment approach involves collaboratively developing a care plan - with input from the person, primary care provider, care manager, and consulting psychiatrist - to reduce depression and suicidal ideation in older adults.
+Evaluation of this model demonstrated significant decreases in depression and suicidal ideation, in addition to improved functional and quality of life outcomes.